Power Your Savings with Palmetto Solar

 While it is possible to remove solar panels and reinstall on a new home, it's often preferable to sell the home with the panels in place.
 Solar panels increase the value of your home, making it stand out, sell faster, and earn more in the national real estate market.
 If you choose to lease your solar array, it can easily be transferred to a new homeowner.

-With active system monitoring, dedicated customer support and exclusive discounts on maintenance, products and services, Palmetto Protect offers the coverage you need for the confidence you want.Learn more
+With real time system monitoring, dedicated customer support and immediate access to maintenance, products and services, Palmetto Protect offers the coverage you need for the confidence you want.Learn more